 Kim Hayton, HR Director at FDR Law discusses Life Coaching Q: I took a break over the summer and now realise I want a career change but don’t know how to go about it?
 A: Many of us use the time we spend on holiday reflecting on our lives and taking...

 Stephen Lawson is a tenacious, dedicated lawyer with more than 30 years experience successfully fighting for the rights of clients.
 Stephen is a specialist litigator who undertakes traditional “Chancery” work including Inheritance and Trust disputes, Professional Negligence claims, disputes about land and Court of Protection work.

 Stephen works hard to resolve disputes in the most economic and appropriate way for clients – and is often involved settling disputes at a mediation.
 Stephen regularly works with a stable of top mediators throughout the United Kingdom.

 Through his work on national committees Stephen regularly deals with top practitioners – solicitors, counsel and experts throughout the country.

 Stephen’s more complex cases have often attracted national press coverage and he is regularly invited to present lectures on a nationwide basis to other lawyers.
 David Harvey, former CEO of STEP said about Stephen “working with Stephen is like having Napoleon on your side.
 His presence is worth four battalions”.
-Carl Tonks, former APIL President, said “with Stephen you get passion and commitment”.
+Karl Tonks, former APIL President, said “with Stephen you get passion and commitment”.